 The following resources are specific to addressing the challenges businesses face during the COVID-19 pandemic.
 Please see the COVID-19 menu for additional resources.

-The following resources have been made available for businesses looking for guidance on how to safely open as the city approves new business categories.
-Look here to also confirm the status of your industry.
+The following resources have been made available for businesses looking for guidance on how to safely remain open while the COVID-19 emergency remains in effect.

 Additionally, to assist restaurants to fully utilize their capacity while still maintaining social distancing, the Mayor has launched L.A.
 Al Fresco, a program to allow parking lots and other outdoor areas to be converted for use as dining space.
 You must apply to take advantage of this program, and you can do that here.